-That's what people were asking about a hundred years after the Civil War in America.
+That's what people were asking about fifty years after the Civil War in America.
 People are still asking that question.

-Maybe G.K.
-Chesterton can help.
-He wrote, "Hatred is created by [war]; hatred does not create it.
+Author and pastor, G.K.
+Chesterton, wrote, "Hatred is created by [war]; hatred does not create it.
 Love creates it-some kind of affection or desire."
 Chesterton argued that a soldier would not endure the hell of war to attack something he hates, but he will go through hell to defend something he loves.

 The Apostle Paul agrees.
-He wrote, "But you, man of God, flee from all of this, and pursue righteousness, godliness, faith, love, endourance and gentleness.
+He wrote, "But you, man of God, flee from all this, and pursue righteousness, godliness, faith, love, endurance and gentleness.
 Fight the good fight of the faith.
-Take hold of the eternal life to which you were called when you made your good confession in the presence of many witnesses" (1 Timothy 6:11-12 NIV).
+Take hold of the eternal life to which you were called when you made your good confession in the presence of many witnesses" (1 Timothy 6:11-12).